 A: We do.
 This is a volunteer project and a labor of love.
 Our houses are messy, our families are tired of the political talk, but the tradeoff is worth it.
 All contributions go directly to the organizations, not us.

-Q: How do I know if these groups/candidates are any good?
+Q: How do I know if these groups are any good?

-A: All of our candidates and groups have a demonstrated track record in their community.
-Many of ouur grassroots organizations have been nationally recognized for their work.
+A: All of our groups have a demonstrated track record in their community.
+Many of our grassroots organizations have been nationally recognized for their work.
 They are strongly recommended by Movement Voter Project, a national group that only supports highly effective grassroots organizations who pass their 3-stage vetting process, ensuring that they have a history of excellence, a sound financial plan, strong local leadership, and a current funding need.
-Our candidates have been recommended by the grassroots organizations themselves, and have received key endorsements from other local and national groups such as President Obama, Emily's List, and their local civic groups.

 Q: How do I know if this site is secure?